-SCTo address the data entry and review backlog for the IWC ship strikes database, the Committee recommends:S(a) that the contracts for the IWC ship strike co-ordinators should prioritise the time allocated to data issues rather than
+To address the data entry and review backlog for the IWC ship strikes database, the Committee recommends:

-(a) that the contracts for the TWC ship strike co-ordinators should prioritise the time allocated to data issues rather than outreach, at least for the coming year - they should preview all records, in order to eliminate data deficient and obvious cases, prior to sending them to the ship strikes Data Review Group (members and terms of reference in Annex V); and

-(b) that the SSDRG seek more members with expertise in veterinary diagnosis, biology and practical experience investigating ship strikes at sea and strandings.
+- (a) that the contracts for the IWC ship strike coordinators should prioritise the time allocated to data issues rather than outreach, at least for the coming year - they should preview all records, in order to eliminate data deficient and obvious cases, prior to sending them to the ship strikes Data Review Group under Leaper (SG-5; members and Terms of Reference are in Annex V); and - (b) that the SSDRG seek more members with expertise in veterinary diagnosis, biology and practical experience investigating ship strikes at sea and strandings.

-The 2014 the joint IWC/UNEP-SPAW workshop on ship strikes (IWC, 2016c) had recommended that the countries of the Wider Caribbean Region and Pacific coast of South America, through Commission of the South Pacific, conduct outreach to improve reporting of ship strikes to the IWC database.
+The 2014 joint IWC/UNEP-SPAW Workshop on ship strikes (IWC, 2016e) had recommended that the countries of the Wider Caribbean Region and Pacific coast of South America, through the Permanent Commission for the South Pacific, conduct outreach to improve reporting of ship strikes to the IWC database.
 Reports have not apparently increased from those areas.

+Attention: S, CC, C-A

-S, CC C-AThe Committee recommends that, if the IWC enters into a proposed MOU with UNEP-SPAW, it should include specific actions (e.g. outreach and reporting) to encourage the reporting of ship strikes from the region.
+The Committee recommends that, if the IWC enters into a proposed MOU with UNEP-SPAW, it should include specific actions (e.g. outreach and reporting) to encourage the reporting of ship strikes from the region.